Miss Normandy

 Miss Normandy (Miss Normandie) is a French beauty pageant which selects a representative for the Miss France national competition from the region of Normandy.
 Women representing the region under various different titles have competed at Miss France since 1952, although the Miss Normandy title was not used regularly until 1979.

-The current Miss Normandy is Victoire Dupuis, who was crowned Miss Normandy 2025 on 13 June 2025.
+The current Miss Normandy is Pauline Gourlez, who was crowned Miss Normandy 2026 on 22 May 2026.
 Seven women from Normandy have been crowned Miss France: